Guidance under regulation 18 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulations 2020.

 Other reasonable measures

 The purpose of requiring all reasonable measures to be taken to maintain 2 metres distance between people is to minimise the risk of exposure to the coronavirus.
-As this is not the only way to do this, and because maintaining 2 metre distance may not always be reasonable, the regulation also requires other reasonable measures to be taken for the same reason.
+As maintaining distance is not the only way to do this, and may not always be reasonable, regulation 21 also requires other reasonable measures to be taken.

-Although the requirement to take other reasonable measures stands no matter whether 2 metre physical distancing can be maintained, what other measure may reasonably be required will be heavily influenced by the extent to which it can.
+Although the requirement to take other reasonable measures stands no matter whether 2 metre physical distancing can be maintained, what other measures may reasonably be required will be heavily influenced by the extent to which they can be put in place.

 When is it permitted to allow people to be within 2 metres of each other?

-There are many situations in which it might not be possible or appropriate for people to stay 2 metres apart or at least not to stay 2 metres apart at all times.
+For premises which are allowed to be open and for activities permitted at the Alert Level in force at a given time, there are situations in which it might not be possible or appropriate for people to stay 2 metres apart or at least not to stay 2 metres apart at all times.
 Examples include:

 - provision of personal services, including in the home